Information for Employers

 - Discuss your intern's objectives and outline your intern's responsibilities in the Student Learning Agreement at the beginning of the quarter.
 Please have your intern return the full Internship Package to the Internship Office for final internship approval.
 You may download an Internship Package here.

 - Provide liability and workers compensation insurance to your internship student while on company premises.
-UCLA's insurance program provides student's health coverage for enrolled students, but it does NOT provide liability coverage or workers compensation for activities performed off campus.
-Please complete and sign the Worker's Compensation Agreement as part of the Internship Package to indicate your understanding of these terms.
+UCLA's insurance program provides student's health coverage for enrolled students, but it does NOT cover liability coverage or workers compensation for activities performed off campus.
+Please complete and sign the Worker’s Compensation Agreement as part of the Internship Package to indicate your understanding of these terms.

 - Ensure that your intern is achieving the learning objectives detailed in the Student Learning Agreement.
 Check in with your intern periodically to assess your intern's progress in achieving their objectives.